AnHosu/iot_poc/1_Publishing/publishing.md

 ```
 ### Quality of Service (QoS)
 The messages are published to AWS using the MQTT protocol.
 This is a protocol commonly used in manufacturing systems, and is documented [online](http://mqtt.org/documentation "MQTT documentation").
 You can also read about the [AWS flavour](https://docs.aws.amazon.com/iot/latest/developerguide/mqtt.html "AWS MQTT Documentation") of MQTT.<br>
 As for Quality of Service (QoS), it is a flag specifying what happens when messages get lost in the network.
-The AWS flavour of MQTT accepts two
+The AWS flavour of MQTT accepts two QoS flags, 0 means that the message is delivered 'at most once'.
+1 means that the message is delivered 'at least once'.
+So for QoS 0 the publisher will send the message once and then forget about it.
+If it does not get delivered, it is lost.
+For QoS, however, the message is sent, and the publisher then waits for a reply from the receiver before forgetting the message, and resends if neccessary.
+This ensures that the receiver gets the message at least once.